howardroark/pollinate/README.md

 ## The Example

-Suppose you built a `Flower` designed to start a building a project using [MEANstack](http://mean.io).
-You set it up so that development can occur within a [Vagrant](https://www.vagrantup.com/) box and configure the files so that all the dependencies like [MongoDB](http://www.mongodb.org/) are automatically installed using [Salt](http://www.saltstack.com/).
+Suppose someone built a `Flower` designed to start a building a project using [MEANstack](http://mean.io).
+They set it up so that development can occur within a [Vagrant](https://www.vagrantup.com/) box and configure the files so that all the dependencies like [MongoDB](http://www.mongodb.org/) are automatically installed using [Salt](http://www.saltstack.com/).
 In that `Flower` there are a few files where details need to be filled in and a couple files that need to move around.
-It is likely that the original README.md file would provide context that is no longer needed after parsing, so you would want that gone.
+It is likely that the original README.md file would provide context that is no longer needed after parsing, so that would need to go.

-Some wonderful person builds a simple service that enables you the ability to submit your `Flower`.
-The service offers a lovely UI to choose a `Flower` and convert custom options into a JSON object that is offered up via a unique hash.
+Some other wonderful person builds a simple service that enables the ability to submit that `Flower`.
+The service offers a lovely UI to choose the `Flower` and convert custom options into a JSON object that is offered up via a unique hash.
-Some lucky person comes along and picks your `Flower` to use.
-They are offered a string to copy and paste it into a terminal with Node.js running, and voila!
+You come along and pick the very same `Flower` to use.
+You are offered up a string to copy and paste it into a terminal with Node.js running, and voila!

 ```
 $ pollinate codingcoop/meanstack https://example.com/1bdDlXc